 By default, radio groups and selection groups in the repeater item are evaluated separately for each instance of the item.
 For example, if the item has a radio group with three radio buttons in it, selecting one of the buttons will unselect the other two buttons in that instance of the item, but the other radio buttons in the other instances of the item will not be affected.

-You can change this behavior by unchecking the boxes for Isolate Radio Groups and Isolate Selection Groups, located in the More Properties menu at the top-right of the Interactions pane.
+You can change this behavior by unchecking the boxes for Isolate Radio Groups and Isolate Selection Groups, located in the lower section of the Interactions pane.
 When these options are toggled off, radio groups and selection groups in the repeater item are evaluated across every instance of the item.
 Going back to our previous example, this would mean that selecting a radio button in the radio group in one instance of the item would unselect all other buttons in that radio group in every other instance of the item.

 The Repeater Mask

-Repeaters are covered with a green mask by default to make their contained widgets easier to differentiate from others on the canvas.
+Repeaters have a green border mask by default to make their contained widgets easier to differentiate from others on the canvas.
 You can toggle the mask at View → Masks in the application menu.

 Widget masks, including the repeater mask, are not applied in the web browser.